brandur/sorg/content/articles/minimalism.md

 specialized components that it contained would be retired, and we'd be left a single perfectly uniform stack.

 Realistic?
 Probably not.
 Useful?
-Probably.
+Yes.
 Even falling short of an incredibly ambitious goal tends to leave you somewhere good.

 ## Minimalism in practice (#in-practice)